fsprojects/fsharp-ai-tools/README.md

     dotnet test
     dotnet pack

 # Roadmap - DSL

 * Hand-code or generate larger TF surface area in FM DSL

+* Add DiffSharp as a backend

+* Add Torch as a backend

 * Add proper testing for DSL

-* Consider control flow translation in DSL
+* Consider data dependencies and control flow translation in DSL

 * Add docs

 * Add examples of how to do static graph building and analysis based on FCS and quotations, e.g. for visualization

-* Add DiffSharp as a backend

-* Add Torch as a backend

 * Performance testing